IMPCT Institute

 The phenomenon where a network becomes more valuable as more people use it.
 Money, languages, and platforms all exhibit network effects.

-NFT (Non-Fungible Token)Introduced Day 13
+NFT (Non-Fungible Token)Mod 13

 A unique, non-interchangeable token.